Questions about Tabroom.com?

 When do I have to pay?

-Payment must be completed before the tournament can begin.
+The payment process is now automated.
+After checking out to pay for NSDA Campus roooms or Tabroom.com usage, all features will unlock within 30 minutes.
+Make sure you complete purchases at least 30 minutes in advance of when you need to publish your first round.
 We understand that it can be hard to estimate the exact number of entries your tournament will have with late adds and drops.
 You can complete payment and unlock all Tabroom.com features early or immediately before your event starts.
 For example, a tournament director could pay for 200 entries in advance and then pay for any additional entries over that 200 when it is time to run the tournament.
 Alternatively, a tournament director could wait until they are ready to begin the tournament to pay, and they will be able to move ahead immediately.

 Do drops count toward my per-entry cost?

 No, Tabroom will only ask you to pay for the active entries in your tournament.
 If you anticipate drops the morning your tournament begins, you are welcome to pay that morning after drops have been processed.
 The payment process is automatic, and all Tabroom features will be unlocked immediately after payment.
+If you pay in advance of knowing the number of entries needed, there are no refunds for uncovered entries that are paid.

 How is the per-entry cost calculated?